 The main purpose of the role is to provide day-to-day support to our local, national and international customers.

 Duties include responding to requests for IT services and support requests in accordance with our procedures and priorities and ensuring delivery of a high quality reliable services and support to all customers and their users.

-If you have experience as an IT Support Technician in a first / second line support role, you are looking for a change and you possess recognised academic qualifications and you think you can keep up with the fast pace of change in technology and the relentlessly high standard of care that we like to provide our customers and they have come to expect, then we’d be very pleased to hear from you.
+If you have experience as an IT Support Technician, you are looking for a change and you possess recognised academic qualifications and you think you can keep up with the fast pace of change in technology and the relentlessly high standard of care that we like to provide our customers that they have come to expect, then we’d be very pleased to hear from you.

 The successful candidate should have good knowledge of computer software and hardware; PCs, Apple Macs, Servers, peripherals and networking as well as experience with Office 365, Virutal Machines, mobile devices and Audio Visual systems would be an advantage.
 You will have strong troubleshooting abilities.

-You need to be presentable, articulate, mentally quick, well motivated, able to work with minimal supervision and have excellent problem solving abilities.
+You need to be presentable, articulate, mentally quick, well motivated, able to work with minimal supervision and have excellent problem solving abilities, and above all limitless patience!
 Applicants hoping to work on customers’ sites must have a full and clean UK driving licence.

 2. Skills required